My ARM AEB-1 development board came with a DB-9 null-modem serial cable. Why?

 A couple of notes.

 Back to our “funny” cable.
-Instead of being wired straight-thru, a null-modem cable is wired something like this (there are variations – this is the cable that came with my ARM AEB-1):
+Instead of being wired straight-through, a null-modem cable is wired something like this (there are variations – this is the cable that came with my ARM AEB-1):

 Pins 6 & 9 were not connected.